 I get it.
 I have anxiety too, so I know what it’s like.
-I understand that your anxiety feels terrible.
+I understand that you feel terrible with anxiety.

-But thinking your anxiety is worse than anyone else’s is not helpful.
+But thinking it is worse than anyone else’s is not helpful.

 In fact, thinking this way, or having this disempowering mindset sets us up to believe that what “normally helps other people” won’t help us.